 - 1999: Diploma in Biology and Biotechnology, Agricultural University of Athens, Greece

-My lab is interested in the study of dopaminergic neurons, from the transcriptional programs that regulate their differentiation in development, to the molecular mechanisms that safeguard their structural and functional integrity throughout life.
+We are interested in the molecular mechanisms that safeguard the structural and functional integrity of dopaminergic neurons throughout life.

 - Lourdes Riquelme-Dominguez (PhD student)

-- Dr. Emanuel Busch, Centre for Integrative Physiology, University of Edinburgh
+- Dr. Emanuel Busch, CDBS, University of Edinburgh

-- Dr. Sebastian Greiss, Centre for Integrative Physiology, University of Ednburgh
+- Dr. Sebastian Greiss, CDBS, University of Edinburgh

-- Dr. Jodi Grødem, University of Stavanger, Norway
+- Dr. Jodi Grødem, Stavanger University Hospital, Norway

 - Dr. Louise Horsfall, University of Edinburgh